huahua-77/wedding/README.md

-# Emma & Liam’s Wedding Website
+# Yihua & Binqi’s Wedding Website

 ## How to deploy
 1. Push this repo to GitHub.